SoulFireMage/Katiya_Starship/content/mathsummaries/Probability Theory_ Leverage Map.md

 > *If M is a martingale and τ is a stopping time (with certain conditions), then 𝔼[M_τ] = 𝔼[M_0].*

-**Why it matters:** You can't beat a fair game by clever stopping rules.
+**Importance:** You can't beat a fair game by clever stopping rules.
 The expected value at a stopping time equals the initial value.
 This has applications in:
 - Gambling (you can't win long-term)
 - Finance (fair pricing of options)
 - Algorithm analysis (expected running time)